Grace Kigeni: Chess career

-In 2018, Kigeni was a member of Tokyo Bilingial Chess Club (TBCC) Team D that participated in the 2018 Japan Club Championship that took place from 23 to 24 September 2018 and was hosted by the Japan Chess Association (JCA).
+In 2018, Kigeni was a member of Tokyo Bilingual Chess Club (TBCC) Team D that participated in the 2018 Japan Club Championship that took place from 23 to 24 September 2018 and was hosted by the Japan Chess Association (JCA).

 Personal life

 Kigeni married Kenneth Paul Sengendo.
 Their marriage took place on the 6 January 2018 at St. Francis, Makerere and their wedding reception at Arirang restaurant.